Opel (album): Background

 The album was originally set to include the unreleased Barrett Pink Floyd songs "Scream Thy Last Scream" and "Vegetable Man", which had been remixed for the album by Jones.
 However, the two songs were pulled by Pink Floyd before Opel was finalised.

 While Barrett only released two albums, The Madcap Laughs and Barrett, both in 1970, the existence of unreleased studio work was widely reported.
 After years of demand from Barrett's considerable fan base, Opel was compiled and released.
 Barrett personally approved the new release.

 Release and content

 Opel consists of eight previously unreleased songs and alternative versions of six already released songs.
 The album was released due to the constant pressure from The Madcap Laughs producer, Malcolm Jones.
 Despite its positive reviews, it failed to chart.
 AllMusic reviewer Richie Unterberger said the album was "charming", with the title track, "Swan Lee (Silas Lang)", "Dark Globe" and "Milky Way" as highlights.

-Opel (along with The Madcap Laughs and Barrett) was reissued both independently and as part of the Crazy Diamond Barrett box set, on 26 April 1993.
-A newly remastered version was released in 2010.
+Opel (along with The Madcap Laughs and Barrett) was reissued both independently and as part of the Crazy Diamond Barrett box set, A newly remastered version was released in 2010.